 - Most milks are from cows that are not 100% grass fed, which is what cows should be eating.
 Cows that are 100% grass fed are much healthier (translation, the milk from grass fed cows will be healthier).

 - Cows that are not 100% grass fed are often given feed that is often tainted with GMO’s, pesticides and hormones that do not benefit our health.

 - There have been numerous studies linking the consumption of too much dairy and disease, so we do try to limit it.

 FYI, almond milk is not the only dairy alternative milk with these flaws.
-Any trip down a supermarket aisle and you will see many different kinds of milks, from almond and cashew to flax, hemp and oat milks.
+Any trip down a supermarket aisle and you will see many different kinds of milks, from almond and cashew to flax, hemp, coconut and oat milks.
 Each should be evaluated for the same criteria, as they all can fall into similar traps.

 Wanna make your own?
 It’s pretty simple!
 Check out our homemade recipe HERE: